byu-rad-lab/baloo-mujoco-sim/README.md

 git clone <repo-url>
 cd baloo_mujoco_sim

+# create a virtual environment
+python3 -m venv venv
+source venv/bin/activate

 # install dependencies, install package, and build plugins
 ./install.sh

 # run simulation (which will import the package and generate the mujoco xml files)
 run-baloo-sim
 ```

+**NOTE: This installation has only been tested with Ubuntu 20.04 and Python 3.8.**

 ### C++
 If you have a C++ version of mujoco, you can build the plugins with CMake.
 The CMakeLists.txt file is in the ```plugin``` directory.
 You can build the plugins with the following commands: